ponda614/Fifa_Players_Predictions/README.md

 x = independent variable, example is Heading accuracy c = the intercept (const) of 21.2803 explains the average value of omitted variables and noise present in model.
 The coefficients 0f 0.0867 for heading accuracy and -0.0249 for long passing tells the change in rating for a unit change in those respective skill set, heading accuracy and long passing

+The p-values for the coefficients suggest whether the relationships are statistically significant.
+A p-value of < 0.05 is considered significant for the model.

 R – squared value: 0.842
 This value tells us how much percentage variation in the rating can be explained by the independent variables.
 Hence 84.2 % variation in rating can be explained by the skills set X.

 ![significant](https://user-images.githubusercontent.com/75961117/126375796-ce3c6a47-3a9a-482e-9283-db82b11964e4.PNG)

-For the CB position, the following skill sets were deemed to have Significant impact on the rating.
+For the CB position, the following skill sets were deemed to have Significant impact on the rating based on the correlation and the p-value.
 They are standing_tackle, marking, interceptions, heading_accuracy , sliding_tackle, short_passing, reactions, ball_control dribbling, long_passing, and composure

 Predictive model